 Quite often, patients present to our clinic with evidence of lumbar disc herniation.
 This herniation causes symptoms in the lower limb (numbness, tingling, weakness) which are often described as “sciatica”.
 Prior to writing this blog, I did a google search for “stretches for sciatica”.
 The following is a snap-shot of what the first website gave me…

 Lower Back Pain Stretches…Helpful?

 You’ve probably already seen the stretches pictured above.
 More than likely, you’ve tried them before.
-These stretches are frequently used for low back pain management yet to my knowledge there is no scientific evidence to validate their use.
-When a patient presents to our clinic with low back pain and we have appropriately diagnosed them with lumbar disc herniation (“sciatica”) we usually start their care with eliminating these stretches.
+These stretches are frequently used for low back pain management, yet to my knowledge, there is no scientific evidence to validate their use.
+When a patient presents to our clinic with low back pain, and we have appropriately diagnosed them with lumbar disc herniation (“sciatica”), we usually start their care by eliminating these stretches.
 We do this because there is no evidence supporting their use, and the balance of the evidence suggests that these stretches would more than likely aggravate or worsen lumbar disc herniation (sciatica).